madetech/handbook/roles/principal_data_engineer.md

 Working with Made Tech's leadership you will ensure our work with customers is aligned to our growth goals and you will play a pivotal role in identifying new opportunities and winning work.
 Running bid teams, supporting sales teams and developing new business is critical to this role.

-You will coach and support Lead Data Engineers to steer their team's towards success.
+You will coach and support Lead Data Engineers to steer their teams towards success.
 You will also be responsible for hiring and line managing Lead Data Engineers.

 While this is not a hands-on coding technical role, the importance of credibility in internet-era approaches to digital, data and technology in the public sector cannot be understated.
 You will be expected to maintain a broad technical knowledge of modern data practices, be able to shape data strategy and roadmaps, and hold others to account for technical quality.